BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 ### Advanced Options

-There are a few more advanced options with the HPAs like scaleup and scaledown policies.
+There are a few more advanced options with the HPAs like scaleup and scaledown policies and behaviours.
 Check the online documentation for these details.

 * https://docs.openshift.com/container-platform/4.9/nodes/pods/nodes-pods-autoscaling.html
 * https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/